Qualify for a jumbo cash out refinance.

 You are in true jumbo territory if your desired loan amount is above Conforming High Balance limits, or there’s something about your scenario that doesn’t match Fannie Mae guidelines.

 That’s okay too.
-There are plenty of private lenders big and small that create their own jumbo loan programs
+There are plenty of lenders that create jumbo loan programs for various situations.

 Each lender will set its own rules for these programs.
 Whereas one might offer a 90% LTV jumbo cash-out refinance, another might limit the LTV to only 70%.